polterguy/polterguy.github.io/tutorials/getting-started/index.md

 in production should be fairly straight forward - Except in your local development environment, you'll need to re-configure Magic after tearing down and updating your containers.

+## Cloning Magic

+Magic is not one project, it's actually more than 30 projects, implying if you clone only Magic, you'll only get some few hundreds lines of code, while most of its actual code exists in any of the 30+ satellite projects.
+Hence, to clone Magic, to for instance maintain it, look at its code, etc you'll have to follow [this recipe](/documentation/magic.clone/).

 ## Support

 If you have a support request of private nature, you can send us an